 Which is South African slang for party animals.
 Typically the group is made up of ‘the lads’ and a lot of beer.
 These fans often leave us very entertained by their raucous antics, loud cheers and (often) dribbling facial expressions.
 Diego Maradona will go down in history as being one of the ‘heaviest jollers’ at the Russia 2018 Football World Cup.

 As if the football stadium is not filled with enough testosterone, these guys are always looking for a fight.
 If their team wins – they taunt the losers, and if their team loses – they pick brawls with the supporters of the winning team.

 FOMO Fan (Fear of Missing Out)

 There is always that one fan who is willing to place money down on a predicted winner or score.
-These fans enjoy analysing the odds, calculating their risks, and hoping for their estimated outcome.
-The results during this tournament have been completely unpredictable – leaving many fans either very happy, or extremely disappointed.
+These fans enjoy analyzing the odds, calculating their risks, and hoping for their estimated outcome.
+The results during this tournament have been completely unpredictable – leaving many fans either very happy or extremely disappointed.

 The manager (or coach) blamer